 Box springs are the most popular type of foundation.
 They're made up of coils that provide support and absorb shock.
 Platform beds, on the other hand, have a solid base with slats or boards that provide support.
 Adjustable bases are similar to platform beds but have an adjustable frame that allows you to raise or lower the head and foot of the bed.

 No matter which type of foundation you choose, make sure it's made from high-quality materials to ensure your mattress lasts.
+In case you buy a mattress that's slightly bigger than your foundation, you can resize the mattress instead of buying a new one.

 Is It Time to Replace your Mattress?